 Since there’re many escape routes and hiding places inside the walls, the mice ordinarily find it a very convenient hiding place.

 Inspect the baseboards for openings and listen for scratching and scurrying to identify whether there are rodents in your walls.
 Once they get in your walls, you will have mice in your home in no time!

-When the outside is cold, mice will typically hide in the ducts to take advantage of the heat.
+When the outside is cold, mice typically hide in the ducts to take advantage of the heat.

 A garage may not be the quietest area in your home, but it’s an ideal hiding place for mice due to the low traffic of people that visit it during the day.

 With summer toys, beach bags, untouched potting soil bags, and vehicle used parts, garages happen to be one of the best places to fins mice hiding during the day.

 And the fact that most of you store trash bins in the garage, the area seems to offer plenty of food options too!
 Especially if the trash bins are not sealed correctly.